Quantum Token Obfuscation via Superposition: A Post-Quantum Security Framework Using Multi-Basis Verification and Entropy-Driven Evolution: Introduction

-Moreover, this method introduces a quantum decay protocol and a token refresh mechanism, which actively manage the lifecycle of tokens, enforcing dynamic obfuscation and reducing the risk of prolonged exposure or token replay attacks.
-By leveraging both quantum state management and basis complexity, our method offers a novel and promising approach to secure token obfuscation in a post-quantum context.
+Additionally, this method introduces a \textbf{quantum decay protocol} and a \textbf{token refresh mechanism} to actively manage token lifespan, preventing prolonged exposure and replay attacks.
+By leveraging both \textbf{quantum state management and basis complexity}, our approach offers a novel and practical solution for secure token obfuscation in a post-quantum context.